-The Class of 2019 will be the first class to experience the revamped version of BC Law's writing curriculum that allows 1Ls to get credit for experiential learning in their first semester!
-In Law Practice, you'll gain lawyering skills as you learn about conducting research on a variety of topics, interview "clients," and draft legal memoranda and other documents.
-Though this is a your only year-long course, you'll still receive a grade in it for each semester.
+This is BC Law's writing and research curriculum that allows 1Ls to start earning experiential credit right away.
+In LP, you'll gain lawyering skills as you learn about conducting research on a variety of topics, interview "clients," and draft legal memoranda and other documents.
+LP1 will focus on legal writing and drafting skills, and LP2 focuses on research, oral advocacy, and professional communication.